kiith-sa/ICE/README.rst

 You move your ship around the screen while shooting enemies that attack you.
-A basic weapon allows you to shoot forward while, over the course of the campaign, you get special weapons that can be used only once in a while, taking time to recharge.
-You get AP by destroying enemies, and can invest AP to upgrade the weapons.
+A basic weapon allows you to shoot forward while, over the course of the campaign, you get more weapons that can be used only once in a while, taking time to recharge (currently, these are always enabled).

 ^^^^^^^^
 Controls